Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification

-Despite these assumptions, the isotope-specific fission rates generated from these models are used here to demonstrate the statistical tests described in Sect.~\ref{sec:tsf} as they still capture many important aspects of the reactor behavior.
-For a set fuel composition, as the total fission rate is approximately constant, it is only the neutron spectrum that determines the isotope-specific fission rates.
+Despite these assumptions, the isotope-specific fission rates generated from these models are used here to demonstrate the statistical tests described in Sect.~\ref{sec:tsf} as they still capture the dominant important aspects of the reactor behavior.
+For a set fuel composition, since the total fission rate is approximately constant, only the neutron spectrum determines the isotope-specific fission rates.
 These pin cell models account for many of the spectral phenomena observed in operating reactors (resonance self-shielding, neutron thermalization, fast fission, \textit{etc.}).
 They also capture some burnup-related phenomena such as the buildup of fission products and heavy actinides and the depletion of $^{235}$U. Furthermore, some uncertainty is introduced to these isotope-specific fission rates to account for uncertainties in cross-section data.
 This is discussed further in Sect.~\ref{sec:tsup}.

 The relative fission rates for each of the four fissile isotopes for both the UO$_2$ and MOX pin cell models are given in Fig.~\ref{fig:relfiss}.
 These fission rates are used to generate the neutrino rates expected in a detector.